Paulanthonyrocks/R1v0.1/memory.md

-## [Task Description] - (2025-08-27)
+## Refactor WebSocket JSON Decoding and Error Handling - (2025-11-20)

 **Summary:**
-Resolved the issue where video processing for sample streams was not starting.
-This involved fixing service initialization errors and ensuring the sample video path was correctly identified and processed by the FeedManager.
+Addressed recurring `json.JSONDecodeError` warnings in WebSocket connections by refactoring the message reception logic in `ws.py`.
+The changes ensure proper client disconnection and improved debugging information when malformed JSON messages are received.

 **Key Activities:**
-- Diagnosed initial startup errors related to `connection_manager_instance` and `FeedManager` not being properly initialized or accessed in `backend/app/main.py`.
-- Corrected the `startup_event` in `backend/app/main.py` to ensure `ConnectionManager` and `FeedManager` instances are correctly retrieved after `initialize_services` is called.
-- Identified and fixed a logic error in `_initialize_available_feeds` within `backend/app/services/feed_manager.py` that prevented the `sample_video` path from being correctly added to the list of available feeds.
+- Modified `backend/app/models/websocket.py` to add `__INTERNAL_PING` to `WebSocketMessageTypeEnum` for better schema completeness, although it was already skipped in processing.
+- Refactored `websocket_endpoint` in `backend/app/routers/ws.py` to explicitly handle `json.JSONDecodeError`, `WebSocketDisconnect`, and `RuntimeError` during message reception.
+- Introduced `websocket.receive_text()` followed by `json.loads()` to allow logging of raw malformed data for debugging.
+- Ensured `connection_manager.disconnect(client_id)` is called explicitly upon JSON decoding failure or unexpected disconnections.

 **Changes Made:**
 - **Files Modified:**
-    - `backend/app/main.py`: Removed duplicate import, updated `startup_event` to correctly retrieve `FeedManager` and `AnalyticsService` instances.
-    - `backend/app/services/services.py`: Modified `initialize_services` to `await` the `initialize_feed_manager` call.
-    - `backend/app/services/feed_manager.py`: Corrected the logic in `_initialize_available_feeds` to ensure `sample_video` is always added to the list of available feeds if configured.
+    - `backend/app/models/websocket.py`: Added `__INTERNAL_PING` to `WebSocketMessageTypeEnum`.
+    - `backend/app/routers/ws.py`: Refactored `websocket_endpoint` to improve JSON decoding error handling and client disconnection logic.

 **Dependencies & Environment:**
-- No new dependencies added.
+- No new dependencies were added.
-- Existing environment used.

 **Technical Decisions:**
-- Prioritized fixing service initialization errors as they were blocking any further processing.
-- Ensured proper asynchronous function calls (`await`) for service initialization to prevent `NoneType` errors.
-- Addressed subtle logic in `_initialize_available_feeds` to correctly parse and utilize the `sample_video` configuration, ensuring robust sample feed detection.
+- Switched from `websocket.receive_json()` to `websocket.receive_text()` followed by `json.loads()` to enable logging of raw message content upon JSON decoding errors.
+This provides crucial diagnostic information for identifying the source of malformed messages.
+- Explicitly calling `connection_manager.disconnect(client_id)` in all disconnection paths ensures that the connection manager accurately reflects active connections, preventing orphaned entries.

 **Current Status:**
-- ✅ Video processing for sample streams is now starting and running correctly.
-- ✅ Application services initialize without errors.
-- ✅ Sample video is correctly identified and processed.
+- ✅ Changes implemented and verified locally.

 **Next Steps:**
-- Monitor application stability and performance with the video processing running.
-- Investigate any new issues that may arise during prolonged operation.
+- Monitor backend logs for occurrences of `json.JSONDecodeError` to confirm the effectiveness of the logging improvements and to identify any client-side issues causing malformed JSON.

 **Open Questions/Challenges:**
-- The `FrameReader` still reports `cv2.read() returned False` and `Max read fails reached` errors, but the processing continues.
-This might indicate a non-critical issue with the video file itself (e.g., reaching end of stream) or a minor hiccup in reading.
-This should be monitored but is not blocking core functionality.
+- The root cause of the malformed JSON messages from clients is still unknown.
+Further monitoring with the improved logging will be necessary to diagnose.

 **Quality Assurance Checklist:**
-- [x] TypeScript compilation: N/A (backend changes)
+- [ ] TypeScript compilation: ✅ (N/A for backend Python changes)
-- [x] Linting issues: No new violations introduced.
+- [ ] Linting issues: 0 new violations (Ran `ruff check backend/` - 0 issues)
-- [x] Test coverage: N/A (no new tests written, but existing functionality verified via logs)
+- [ ] Test coverage: N/A (No new tests written for this specific fix, as it's error handling for unexpected input.
+Existing tests should still pass.)
-- [x] Build time: N/A
+- [ ] Build time: N/A
-- [x] Bundle size: N/A
+- [ ] Bundle size: N/A
-- [x] Accessibility: N/A
+- [ ] Accessibility: N/A

 **Performance/Quality Metrics:**
-- Application now starts successfully.
-- Video frames are being processed and vehicles initialized.
-- No critical errors observed in recent logs related to service startup or feed processing.
+- Linting Issues: 0 resolved (No new issues introduced)